Admission to Isala Zwolle (EN) Admission to Isala Zwolle (EN)

 Having visitors is nice but also tiring, not just for yourself but also for your fellow patients, especially if you are seriously ill or have undergone a major examination or major surgery.
 Therefore, we request that you:

-- do not have more than two visitors at any one time;
+- do not have more than one visitor at any one time;

 - be considerate of your fellow patients.